onflow/flow-go/language.md

 // someVault.balance is 150
 ```

+## Accounts

+> 🚧 Status: Authorizations are not implemented yet.

 ## Authorizations

-> Status: Authorizations are not implemented yet.
+> 🚧 Status: Authorizations are not implemented yet.

 Authorizations represent access rights/privileges to resources.
-An authorization is similar to a class in that it is a composite reference type, i.e., it consists of values and is referenced, that is has an initializer, and that it can have functions associated with it.
+An authorization is similar to a class in that it is a composite data structure and a reference type, i.e., it consists of values, is referenced, has an initializer, and can have functions associated with it.

 Authorizations differ from classes in that they can only be created (instantiated) from existing authorizations.
 To make this explicit, the initializer of an authorization *must* be declared, the initializer must have at least one parameter, and the type of the first parameter must be an authorization.